No Blade of Grass (film): Plot

 As they walk beside a road, a motorcycle gang rides by.
 John's wife Ann recognizes one of them as the escaped rapist.
 The armed gang mount a series of mounted attacks, but are killed in the ensuing gun battle, as are some of John's people.

 When they finally reach David's place, they see that it is well protected by a stone wall and a machine gun.
-David tells John privately that he cannot let such a large number of people in — the valley cannot feed so many — and suggests John sneak away from his group in the night with his family and Roger.
+David tells John privately that he cannot let such a large number of people in—the valley cannot feed so many—and suggests John sneak away from his group in the night with his family and Roger.
 Instead, John mounts a night attack.
 Pirrie shoots David, who is manning the machine gun, but is himself also killed.
 The attack is successful, and John takes charge of the valley.

 Cast

+Production

+Filming began 11 May 1970 in the Lake District and then at Elstree Studios.
+It was the first film made at MGM European production head Robert Littman.

 Reception

 The film received mixed reviews from critics.
 Primary criticism was for the film's deviation from the source material and turning it into an exploitation film.
 It was nominated for the Hugo Award for Best Dramatic Presentation.